 Donating to Fountains Abbey parkrun

-It’s now over three years since we set up Fountains Abbey parkrun and its time we replaced some of our signage and kit and bought a fee new bits and pieces.
+It’s now over four years since we set up Fountains Abbey parkrun and its time we replaced some of our signage and kit and bought a fee new bits and pieces.
 Some of the kit gets provided by parkrun HQ.
-Some of it doesn’t and on those occasions we do reach out to the community and ask for donations to help keep & our wonderful parkrun and improve its facilities and functioning.
+Some of it doesn’t and on those occasions we do call out to the community and ask for donations to help keep & our wonderful parkrun and improve its facilities and functioning.

 If you would like to make a donation to Fountains Abbey parkrun please simply click on the link below: http://www.parkrun.org.uk/fountainsabbey/aboutus/